-Western European populations are being encouraged to reconsider their diets in light of population growth and the intensification of meat production, to meet this growth.
-Health concerns associated with diets high in sugar, salt and saturated fat are also stimulating interest in alternative foods.
-Edible insects may be one option to help feed a growing population more sustainably, but this comes with its own challenges.
+Western European populations are being encouraged to reconsider their diets in light of population growth and the associated intensification of farming systems.
+In addition, health concerns associated with diets high in sugar, salt and saturated fat are stimulating interest in alternative foods.
+Including insects in human diets may be one option to help feed a growing population more sustainably, but it comes with its own challenges.
 This paper reflects on a pilot project introducing edible insects into primary and secondary schools in Wales, UK.
-Using Bakhtin’s concept of the carnivalesque as a lens for reflection, the difficulties in introducing a novel food are considered and we provide an insight into how more sustainable, fringe practices may be framed in ways that allow them to be normalised.
+Using Bakhtin’s concept of the carnivalesque as a lens for reflection, the difficulties of introducing a novel food are considered and we provide an insight into how more sustainable, fringe practices may be framed in ways that allow them to be normalised.